neb etol ftol N1 N2 Nevery file-style arg

 The minimizers in LAMMPS operate on all atoms in your system, even non-NEB atoms, as defined above.
 To prevent non-NEB atoms from moving during the minimization, you should use the fix setforce command to set the force on each of those atoms to 0.0.
 This is not required, and may not even be desired in some cases, but if those atoms move too far (e.g. because the initial state of your system was not well-minimized), it can cause problems for the NEB procedure.

 The damped dynamics minimizers, such as quickmin and fire), adjust the position and velocity of the atoms via an Euler integration step.
 Thus you must define an appropriate timestep to use with NEB.
-Using the same timestep that would be used for a dynamics run of your system is advised.
+As mentioned above, NEB will often converge more quickly if you use a timestep about 10x larger than you would normally use for dynamics simulations.

 Four kinds of output can be generated during a NEB calculation: energy barrier statistics, thermodynamic output by each replica, dump files, and restart files.